renebarto/baremetal/doc/tutorials/08-timer.md

 ```

 - Line 46: We forward declare IMemoryAccess, as this class will need it for memory access
 - Line 52: We declare the friend function `GetTimer()`, much like `GetUART1()` and `GetSystem()` before.
 This function will return the singleton instance of the Timer
-- Line 55: We add a class variable for the memory access
+- Line 55: We add a member variable for the memory access
 - Line 58: We declare a private constructor (called by `GetTimer()`)
-- Line 62: We declare a public constructor for testing
+- Line 62: We declare a public constructor for testing taking a reference to an `IMemoryAccess` implementation
+- Line 65: We keep the already existing `WaitCycles()` method implementation
-- Line 67-69: We add a method to request the timer count in case we use the BCM2835 (SoC) timer.
+- Line 67-69: We add a method `GetSystemTimer()` to request the timer count in case we use the BCM2835 (SoC) timer.
 As this method needs memory access, we use the IMemoryAccess interface, so this method needs to have an instance
-- Line 73: We add a method to delay for a specified number of milliseconds
+- Line 73: We add a method `WaitMilliSeconds()` to delay for a specified number of milliseconds
-- Line 76: We add a method to delay for a specified number of microseconds
+- Line 76: We add a method `WaitMicroSeconds()` to delay for a specified number of microseconds
 - Line 80: We declare the getter function `GetTimer()`

 ### Timer.cpp {#TUTORIAL_08_TIMER_USING_THE_SYSTEM_TIMER_TIMERCPP}